 Tag Numbers

 New York requires licensees to purchase Digital IDs (tags).
-They have not yet opened the portal to purchase these digital IDs.
+These will be 16 digit numeric tags.
 Read more on digital IDs here.

 - Users - BioTrack and New York OCM require individual users submit to BioTrack with their own accounts.
 There cannot be shared logins as BioTrack requires employee specific information to create new users.